What is a horseshoe kidney?

 A child with no symptoms may not need diagnosis or treatment.
 If your child is having complications,

-your child's doctor may order one or more of the following tests:
+your child's healthcare provider may order 1 or more of the following tests:

 Kidney ultrasound.
 A diagnostic imaging technique that uses high-frequency sound waves and a computer